 A workplace 401(k) plan is your best bet to get ahead in the retirement savings game.
-Not only are annual contributions relatively high — $20,500 for tax year 2022 — but it’s also likely that your employer offers matching contributions.
+Not only are annual contributions relatively high — $20,500 for tax year 2022 and $22,500 for tax year 2023 — but it’s also likely that your employer offers matching contributions.
 Let’s say your employer matches 100% of the first 6% of your compensation.
 If you earn $100,000, this means that your employer will contribute up to $6,000 additional dollars to your 401(k) plan on your behalf.
 If you can earn an even higher salary, your matching contributions will also rise.
-This means that in 20 years you could get $120,000 or more in “free” money from your employer, on top of the $410,000 you could contribute for yourself.
-And since the 401(k) contribution limit rises over time, you’ll likely be able to contribute even more.
+This means that in 20 years you could get $120,000 or more in “free” money from your employer, on top of the $410,000 you could contribute for yourself at the 2022 maximum.
+But since the 401(k) contribution limit rises over time, you’ll be able to contribute even more.
 These types of major contributions to your 401(k) plan will be necessary if you intend to retire early.

 Open an HSA

-An HSA is one of the most underrated retirement savings vehicles available.
+A health savings account is one of the most underrated retirement savings vehicles available, and you could be eligible to contribute if you have a high-deductible health plan.
 The intended use of an HSA is generous enough, as it is essentially triple tax-free.
 First, you get a tax deduction on any contributions you make, and you also benefit from tax-free growth of your investments while inside the account.
 Lastly, when your distributions are used for qualifying medical expenses, they are also tax-free.
 However, there’s also a retirement planning angle to an HSA.
 If you wait until age 65, you can withdraw money from an HSA for any purpose at all, without any taxes or penalties.
 Although you can’t use the money for general purposes at age 45, for example, without paying a 20% penalty, you can use other funds to bridge the gap from your early retirement until age 65 and then have a triple tax-free retirement nest egg waiting for you in the form of your HSA.